nabil828/comp4537-f22/Assignments/A3/readme.md

   So that I view API related analytics
   ```
   Acceptance Criteria:
-  - The administrator should be able login and logout using a web interface
+  - The administrator should be able login and logout using a web form
   - The logging session should be maintained.
 Meaning that the admins should not need to re-login every time they access the dashboard web page.
   ---
 -